Quantitative propagation of chaos for 2D stochastic vortex model on the whole space under moderate interactions: Introduction

+The connection between the time evolution of the relative entropy, of the joint distribution, and moderate interacting regime, on the whole space was carried out by \cite{Chen}, based on a combination between the relative entropy and the regularised $L^{2}$-estimate in \cite{Oelschlager87}, deriving a propagation of chaos result for the viscous porous medium equation.
+However, it was in \cite{Ale} that equation \eqref{SPDE_Ito} was derived on the torus for singular kernels and common noise in the moderately interacting regime, by applying the relative entropy directly to the mollified empirical measure.

-In contrast to the aforementioned works, our application of the relative entropy method provides pathwise estimates, deriving bounds directly at the trajectory level of the particle system.
-In those works, the estimates are obtained at the level of the joint law.
+In this work, we extend the quantitative entropy estimates given in \cite{Ale} under periodic boundary conditions and in \cite{Niko} for bounded kernels to the whole space for the stochastic 2D vortex model.
+Additionaly, we obtain energy estimates for that model, extending the results in \cite{Josue} and \cite{Pisa}.
+In contrast to the aforementioned works, which establish quantitative entropy estimates at the level of the joint law, our application of the relative entropy method provides pathwise estimates, yielding bounds directly at the trajectory level of the particle system.